highperformancecoder/minsky/githubdocs/MacRelease.md

 By default, Minsky builds in Aqua mode.
 This may cause build errors if the prerequisites are built for X11.
 To disable Aqua, specify MAC_OSX_TK= on the make command line.
   - make MAC_OSX_TK=1 mac-dist

-This builds the minskyRESTService.node, and rewrites the dynamic library references.
-This can be run over an ssh connection if nexecessary.

-- `cd gui-js`
-- `npm run export:package:mac`
-This produces a dmg file in dist/executables.
-This step must be run on the Macintosh console, as it makes use of code signing, which has to be run on the console.
+This builds the minskyRESTService.node, and rewrites the dynamic library references, signs the executables, produces a dmg file in dist/executables and submits the binary package to Apple for notarisation.
+This must be run on the Macintosh console, as it makes use of code signing, which has to be run on the console, not over an ssh connection.
+Notarisation takes 5-10 minutes, and if approved, should be stapled to the .dmg file.
+The Make step prints out the command to run the stapler.